-- Our Cancer Center's protocol acuity model aims to account for individual effort by measuring: - frequency of visits, - quantity of study-related procedures - data reporting - A static score is given for screening and enrollment - Utilizing the staffing model protocol acuity and corresponding budgets, we looked at change over time as well as their relationship in industry studies. - Total complexity score was used from the staffing model, along with total per-patient budget and screening per-patient budget - A total of 120 studies were analyzed. - Outliers greater than three times the standard deviation above the means were removed (n=2).
+Our Cancer Center's protocol acuity model has been in use for six years, incorporating modifications over time, and aims to account for individual effort by measuring elements such as frequency of visits, quantity of study-related procedures, and data reporting.
+A static score is given for screening and enrollment of new subjects, which is retrospective, based on coordinator input.
+Utilizing the staffing model protocol acuity and corresponding budgets, we looked at change over time as well as their relationship.
+Specifically, we reviewed the numbers for industry studies, excluding investigator-initiated trials and cooperative group studies from the analysis.
+Total complexity score was used from the staffing model, and both total per-patient budget and screening per-patient budget were used in our analyses.
+A total of 120 studies were analyzed.
+Outliers greater than three times the standard deviation above the means were removed (n=2).